Maaack/Godot-Game-Template/addons/maaacks_game_template/docs/NewProject.md

     7. Save the scene.

-4. Add sound effects to the UI.
+4. Add background music and sound effects to the UI.

+    1. Verify the `Music` and `SFX` audio busses.

+        1. Open the Audio bus editor.
+        2. Make sure there is a bus for `Music` and another for `SFX`.
+        3. Add the busses if they do not exist.

+    2. Add background music to the Main Menu.

+        1. Import the music asset into the project.
+        2. Open `MainMenu.tscn`.
+        3. Select the `BackgroundMusicPlayer` node.
+        4. Assign the music asset to the `stream` property.
+        5. Save the scene.
+        6. Optionally, repeat steps 3-5 for background music nodes in:
+            1.  `GameUI.tscn`
+            2.  `EndCredits.tscn`

+    3. Add sound effects to UI elements.

         1. By scene.

             1. Open `MainMenu.tscn` and `PauseMenu.tscn`.
             2. Select the `UISoundController` node.
             3. Add audio streams to the various UI node events.
             4. Save the scenes.

         2. Project-wide, with `extras/`.

             1. Go to `Project > Project Settings… > Autoload`.
             2. Make sure `UISoundControllerAutoload` is listed.
                 1. Note: It does not need a global variable enabled.
             3. Close the window.
             4. Open `UISoundControllerAutoload.tscn`.
             5. Select the `UISoundController` node.
             6. Add audio streams to the various UI node events.
             7. Save the scene.

 5. Update the game credits / attribution.